 Under the Companies Act, the board is elected by the general meeting.
-In listed companies, director nomination is done by the nomination committee, which in Sweden is not a board committee, but rather a committee set up by the general meeting that includes representatives of the largest shareholders.
+In listed companies, director nomination is done by the nomination committee, which in Sweden is not a board committee but rather a committee set up by the general meeting that typically includes representatives of the largest shareholders.
 The Code stipulates that a company shall have a nomination committee that, inter alia, shall nominate candidates to the board and that the general meeting shall adopt written instructions to the nomination committee.
-The general meeting elects the members of the nomination committee, and thus large shareholders generally have great influence over the composition of the committee.
+The general meeting elects the members of the nomination committee or adopts a process for the establishment of the nomination committee, and thus large shareholders generally have great influence over the composition of the committee.
 However, at least one of the members shall be independent in relation to either the company's largest shareholder or group of shareholders that cooperate regarding the management of the company.

-Any shareholder may, however, nominate directors for election to the board and have the nomination included in the notice to attend the general meeting, as long as the proposal is presented to the board within the time frame stipulated in the Companies Act and otherwise complies with the applicable provisions in the Companies Act.
+However, any shareholder may nominate directors for election to the board and have the nomination included in the notice to attend the general meeting, as long as the proposal is presented to the board within the time frame stipulated in the Companies Act and otherwise complies with the applicable provisions in the Companies Act.
 Furthermore, if the matter of election of members of the board is already on the agenda of the general meeting, a shareholder has the right to propose a candidate as late as during the meeting itself.

 The nomination committee shall safeguard the interest of all shareholders in its nomination of candidates.
-The nomination committee's proposal is presented in the notice to attend the general meeting.
-The board is elected by a majority vote, unless the articles of association stipulates otherwise.
+The nomination committee's proposal is normally presented in the notice to attend the general meeting.
+The board is elected by a majority vote, unless the articles of association stipulate otherwise.
 Market practice in Sweden has been to elect the members of the board by a single vote.
-However, this is not required by law, and some international investors in Sweden have shown tendencies to start raising demands on listed companies to switch to separate voting for each member of the board.
+However, this is not required by law and some international investors in Sweden have shown tendencies to start raising demands on listed companies to switch to separate voting for each member of the board.
 Large international institutional investors have been campaigning for individual board election and transparency of voting at general meetings.